tooxie/shiva-server/README.rst

 Format conversion
 =================

-Even though Shiva's indexer only supports MP3 files, it is possible to convert those files to serve them in different formats.
+No matter in which format files were indexed, it is possible to convert tracks to serve them in different formats.
 For this you are going to need ``ffmpeg`` installed in your system.

 If you have ``fmpeg`` compiled but not installed, you can give Shiva the path to the binary in a setting, in this format: